 Getting around the Fairgrounds

 • All buildings at the Fairgrounds have been modified to standards set by the American with Disabilities Act and are in compliance with ADA standards.

 • Handicap accessible restrooms are located throughout the Fairgrounds.

 Frequently asked questions

 • Can I rent a wheelchair, scooter, stroller or child's wagon in advance?

-• Can I bring my Seeing Eye Dog?
+• Can I bring my service dog?

 • Can I bring my own golf cart?

 No, we do not allow personal golf carts on the grounds due to liability and safety reasons.

 • Can I bring my own wheelchair, scooter, stroller or child's wagon?